Endava-Sofia/fe-code-guidelines/guidelines/sass.md

 <br/>

-Link to this chapter: LoopsEdit this chapter on GitHub: Loops Because Sass provides complex data structures such as lists and maps, it is no surprise that it also gives a way for authors to iterate over those entities.
+Because Sass provides complex data structures such as lists and maps, it is no surprise that it also gives a way for authors to iterate over those entities.

 However, the presence of loops usually implies moderately complex logic that probably does not belong to Sass.
 Before using a loop, make sure it makes sense and that it actually solves an issue.